-

 Discover the principles of rehabilitation

-The Rehabilitation Sciences program will introduce you to the wide range of knowledge required to provide the best health-related and rehabilitation services.
-The RS curriculum begins with people’s experiences of illness, injury or disability, focusing on these core aspects of rehabilitation:
+The UIC Program in Rehabilitation Sciences will introduce you to the wide range of knowledge required to provide the best health-related and rehabilitation services.
+Our curriculum begins with people’s experiences of illness, injury or disability, focusing on these core aspects of rehabilitation:

 Your career